A Second Immanuel Lutheran Church

 This is the former Immanuel Lutheran Church.
 Founded in 1887 and closed “in God’s Service, July 1st, 2001.”
+It’s pretty clear how they got the bell out.

 The church was locked up tight so we couldn’t go inside, but a visitor to our Facebook page says a lot was removed from inside after this church closed.